sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 **Impact:** We were able to maintain consistency among documents and information required by law to keep us out of trouble.

 **Time saved:** We saved 10 minutes (and a lot of stress).
-The alternative would have been searching repo-by-repo and hoping we found everything.
+The alternative would have been searching repo by repo and hoping we found everything.

 ### Where do fields in HubSpot forms come from and how should we implement new ones?